hivestrung/finance-tracker/README.md

 ## category.json
 This file contains information used to assign a category to a transaction based on keywords stored in the category.json file.
 The list below outlines the different categories in category.json.
 The categories stored in category.json are based on categories used in RBC's MyFinanceTracker application.
 The categories listed are arbitrary values and can be changed freely based on your own transaction history.
 Categories can be added or removed based on your own transaction history.
 Examples at the end of this section show you how to add new key words or categories.

-### Categories
+## Categories
 The following is a list of the categories in category.json and examples of keywords in each category.
-Steps outlined in the [Customization](#customization) section shows you how to add, edit, and remove keywords and categories.
+Steps outlined in the [Customization](#customization) section show you how to add, edit, and remove keywords and categories.

 automotive
 - transactions related to automotive purchases (ex: acura, honda,...)